eclipse-vertx/vert.x/README.md

 ## What is Node.x?

-* A general purpose framework that uses an event based style for building highly scalable applications
+* A general purpose asynchronous framework that uses an event based style for building highly scalable applications
 * Runs on the JVM.
-* Everything is asynchronous.
+* Everything is non-blocking.
 * Embraces the style of node.js and extends it to the JVM.
 Think node.js *on steroids*.
-Plus some.
 * Polyglot.
 The same (or similar) API will be available in multiple languages: Initially Ruby (JRuby), Groovy and Java and going ahead...
 JavaScript (Rhino/Nashorn), Python (Jython), Clojure, Scala etc.
 * Goes with the recent developments with InvokeDynamic in Java 7 and bets on the JVM being the future premier runtime for dynamic languages.